 Exhibition: War and Peace in Liberia

-Together, these two photographers alerted the world to Liberia’s tragedy during its second civil war and helped to build the international momentum which resulted in the deployment of a United Nations peacekeeping mission that brought the war to a close, helped set the stage for democratic elections and created a lasting success story for the West African nation.
+Together, these two photographers alerted the world to Liberia’s tragedy during its civil wars and helped to build the international momentum which resulted in the deployment of a United Nations peacekeeping mission that brought the war to a close, helped set the stage for democratic elections and created a lasting success story for the West African nation.

 What motivated an international community dispirited by failures in Srebrenica, Rwanda and Somalia and exhausted by large deployments in Kosovo, East Timor and Haiti to send large operations into harm’s way in Liberia, Sierra Leone and Côte d’Ivoire?